 Facet arthritis typically occurs in the lower back, and its symptoms are more pronounced in the morning.
 The accompanying pain can be slight to severe, and it may travel down to the buttocks through the upper thigh.
 Facet arthritis can also cause joint stiffness and/or swelling, tenderness in the affected area and muscle weakness.

-Contact your health care provider if you experience difficulties in getting out of bed in the morning, or if you feel pain or swelling in your joints.
+Contact your health care provider if you experience difficulty getting out of bed in the morning, or if you feel pain or swelling in your joints.
 Your physician can confirm that your symptoms are due to arthritis and not a more serious problem.
 Also, review our facet disease treatments page for tips on how to reduce pain and swelling through non-prescription medication, stretching exercises and water therapy.